You have the right to be safe and to be treated with dignity and respect at all times.

 The TAC takes the care, safety and wellbeing of our clients very seriously.

-This document will help you decide if the care and support you receive is fair and appropriate.
+This information will help you decide if the care and support you receive is safe and of good quality.

 What you should expect from the care you receive